YOU Can Volunteer!

 2. Can't find a time that will work with your schedule?
 Please let us know by sending an email to email@example.com or calling 717-358-4164 and we'll come up with some other options!

-3. Many nonprofit organizations in the state of Pennsylvania require volunteers to complete clearances* - especially those with direct contact with children who are legally mandated to do so by the state of Pennsylvania.
-If clearances are required before beginning your volunteer experience, please click here to review the required next steps.
+3. Volunteer Clearances - Many nonprofit organizations in the state of Pennsylvania require volunteers to complete clearances* - especially those with direct contact with children who are legally mandated to do so by the state of Pennsylvania.
+If clearances are required before beginning your volunteer experience, please visit the volunteer clearances pages to review the required next steps.
 Once you have received your clearance results, please hold onto them because they've got you covered for five years.

 *If you have lived outside of the state of Pennsylvania and are required to pay for and complete the FBI Criminal History Check (including fingerprinting), F&M students can bring their receipts and a copy or .pdf of the results to Sandi Smoker at the Ware Institute for Civic Engagement and we'll reimburse you for 100% of the fee!